ibm-cloud-docs/Db2onCloud/br.md

 ## Backup Retention Management
 Stored procedures used to keep backups beyond the regular retention period

 Restoring from these retained backups requires opening a support ticket.
-Users cannot perform self-service restores from these backups.
+Users cannot perform self-service restores from these backups.{: note}
-   {: note}

 These stored procedures are used to mark backups that we would like to retain and moving them in COS to prevent them from being deleted by the automated cleanup process.